-The newly opened Donut Shop Prague, serves at least three flavors of vegan donuts daily.
+The newly opened Donut Shop Prague, serves at least three types of vegan donuts daily.
 The dough is light and fluffy, and the toppings are sweet and seductive.
 I’m absolutely in love with this place!

 If you’re in or near Jiřího z Poděbrad make sure you pop in to see what they have on offer.
 Grab a few (and some coffee) to take away, and head to one of the nearby park benches on a sunny morning for a sinfully sweet breakfast picnic.